Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Introduction

-\textbf{MRPG Illustration.} Figure \ref{fig:mrpg_flow} shows the flow of the MRPG algorithm.
+\textbf{MRNPG Illustration.} Figure \ref{fig:MRNPG_flow} shows the flow of the MRNPG algorithm.
 The algorithm utilizes Natural Policy Gradient (NPG) to converge to the NE $\pi^{i*}_t, \forall i$ first for $t=T-1$, then $t=T-2$ and continues in a receding horizon manner (backwards-in-time).
-MRPG algorithm solves the HJI equations \cite{bacsar1998dynamic} in an approximate manner.
+MRNPG algorithm solves the HJI equations \cite{bacsar1998dynamic} in an approximate manner.
 According to the HJI equations the NE can be computed backwards in time using, \begin{small} \end{small} for all $i$, where $C^i_t$ is the partial cost of agent $i$ and $\pi_{[t,t^\prime]}$ is the set of policies for all agents from time $t$ to $t^\prime$.
-MRPG utilizes NPG to perform the above shown minimization (for each timestep $t$) in an independent data-driven stochastic manner to obtain $\tilde\pi^{i*}_t$ which is shown to be \begin{small} \end{small} In this paper we show that due to the LQ framework and under the diagonal dominance condition MRPG converges linearly to the \emph{exact} NE of the game i.e. $\tilde\pi^{i*}_t \approx \pi^{i*}_t$ $\forall i,t$.
+MRNPG utilizes NPG to perform the above shown minimization (for each timestep $t$) in an independent data-driven stochastic manner to obtain $\tilde\pi^{i*}_t$ which is shown to be \begin{small} \end{small} In the paper we show that due to the LQ framework and under the diagonal dominance condition, MRNPG converges linearly to the \emph{exact} NE of the game i.e. $\tilde\pi^{i*}_t \approx \pi^{i*}_t$ $\forall i,t$.